davish/davi.sh/src/content/blog/2024/02/nix-home-manager.md

 ~/.config/nix` all the time.
 Now, let's add a shell alias!
 Our fingers will thank us.

-We could create a `zsh_configuration` file and use `home.file.".zshrc"` to symlink it to the right spot.
-Instead, though, I want to demonstrate how to use some of the built-in configuration that `home-manager` provides.
-Inside our `homeconfig` block, add the
+We could create a `zsh_configuration` file and use `home.file.".zshrc"` to symlink it to the right spot, but I want to demonstrate how to use some of the built-in configuration that `home-manager` provides.
+Add the following inside our `homeconfig` block:
-following:

 ```nix
 programs.zsh = {